cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 representation (IR)][ir.wiki].
 That is, in a form suitable for performing things like analysis, translation and optimization.
 Ours will be blissfully naive.
-We will forego things [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki] for the sake of simplicity, we will use something that resembles [three-address codes (TAC)][tac.wiki].
+We will forego things [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki] for the sake of simplicity.

-Our IR will consist of pseudo-assembly instructions in a list.
+Our IR will consist of pseudo-assembly instructions in a list, with a faint resemblance to [three address codes (TAC)][tac.wiki].
 For example

     ir = [("mov", "rax", 101),
           ("push", "rax", None)]